You thought the pandemic killed fast fashion? Not even close

 Still, the main problem with fast fashion is the sheer volume of products it churns out.
 Much like H&M and Zara, Shein and allyLikes make clothes that are designed to be worn for a short period of time, then discarded and replaced with a new look.
 (Indeed, there’s an entire subgenre of videos on TikTok and YouTube, where people talk about the low quality of their Shein products.)
 This manufacturing engine gobbles up precious resources, like the cotton and oil used to make polyester, and emits greenhouse gases, which accelerates climate change.
 “It doesn’t matter how sustainable the materials are that you’re using,” says Kassatly.
 “If you’re wearing an outfit six times then disposing of it, you’re wasting resources.”

-Maxine Bedat, author of Unraveled: The Life and Death of a Garment and founder of the think tank New Standards Institute, says that there are certainly many consumers who simply don’t care about the environmental impact of their purchases.
+Maxine Bedat, author of Unraveled: The Life and Death of a Garment and founder of the think tank New Standard Institute, says that there are certainly many consumers who simply don’t care about the environmental impact of their purchases.
 But there are many who do and are being misled.
 “When an influencer does a haul, and tells her followers that a shirt is sustainable because it is made from organic cotton, she doesn’t necessarily know that only 2% of the garment is made from that cotton,” Bedat says.

 Regulation is Necessary